What are periodic fever syndromes?

 Neonatal Onset Multisystem Inflammatory Disease (NOMID), in Europe called Chronic Inflammatory Neurological Cutaneous Articular (CINCA) syndrome and related diseases

-NOMID is a rare genetic disease causing episodes of fever.
-The symptoms start at birth, or are observed within the first weeks of life.
+Neonatal onset multisystem inflammatory disease (NOMID) is a rare genetic disease causing episodes of fever.
+In Europe this condition is called chronic inflammatory neurological cutaneous articular (CINCA) syndrome and related diseases.
+The symptoms of this condition start at birth, or are observed within the first weeks of life.
 The first symptoms are usually a skin rash and fever.
 Infants also have neurologic symptoms, such as chronic meningitis (inflammation of the membranes surrounding the brain), hearing and vision loss.
-About 50% of the children later develop severe joint involvement and have significant growth abnormalities.
-Two other less severe diseases that are caused by defects on the same gene of NOMID are called Muckle-Wells syndrome (MWS) and familial cold auto inflammatory – also called familial cold urticaria - syndrome (FCAS).
+About 50 percent of the children later develop severe joint involvement and have significant growth abnormalities.
+Two other less severe diseases that are caused by defects on the same gene of NOMID are called Muckle-Wells syndrome (MWS) and familial cold auto inflammatory – also called familial cold urticarial syndrome (FCAS).
 These diseases start later in life.
 The entire group of these diseases are now called the cryopyrin- associated auto inflammatory diseases.

 NOMID is a very rare condition.
 MWS and FCAS are probably seen more frequently but are still rare.